Abstract MUST be submitted electronically via the online submission system by the abstract submission deadline: 15 January 2020.

 Panel convenors may directly submit a whole session (panel), which consists of a panel rationale and 5 individual panel sub-abstracts.

 To submit a panel, the panel rationale must be submitted first (submitted, not just saved as draft).
 Once the rationale is submitted, 5 slots for individual panel paper abstracts (A,B,C,D,E) will be opened.
 Panel convenors can then submit and edit each individual panel paper abstract.

 The whole panel (rationale as well as the individual panel paper abstracts) must fulfil the abstract formatting requirements mentioned below.

 The panel convenors are expected to submit the panel rationale as well as all individual panel paper abstracts and to list all responsible panel paper authors.
-The panel convenors will be the main contact persons for the panels.
+Panel submitter is also considered to be the contact person for the whole panel.

 Abstract Formatting Requirements

 When submitting your abstract, consider and choose the corresponding ECREA section and Temporary working groups;

 The abstract title is limited to 30 words and must be submitted using the Sentence case (e.g. This is the title of my abstract);